-

 Borte Skotten ved Skien

 Ingeborg Maria m.
 Hans Nielsen Hauge Lived near Oslo.
-He was well known in Norway.
+He was well known

 -2.
 Lars Helgeson m.
-Ingeborg Ostensdatter Her sister, Anna Kjistine was the mother of Lucas Engebretson.
-Lars was a miner four miles NW of Skien.
+Ingeborg Ostensdatter Her sister, Anna Kjistine was the mother of

 -1.
 Jacob A blacksmith m.
 Dorothy Madesdatter Dyrendal